-1: MOM HAS EXCESS BREAST MILK
+1: MOM HAS EXCESS BREASTMILK

-date of expression) as long as it is clearly marked with month, day and year and time of expression.
-You can expect the entire qualification process to take about 4-5 weeks.
-You will receive step-by-step information throughout the process so you know what to expect each step of the way.
+The first and most important thing is to make sure that breastfeeding your infant is established before you decide to donate any of your excess breastmilk.
+If your baby is fully fed and you still have excess breastmilk, we invite you to apply to donate your excess breastmilk.
+You can donate newly expressed milk or previously collected frozen milk (up to 10 months from the date of expression) as long as it is clearly marked with month, day and year, and time of expression.
+You can expect the entire qualification process to take about 4 to 5 weeks.
+You will receive step-by-step information throughout the process, so you know what to expect each step of the way.

-2: ONLINE APPLICATION AND REVIEW
+2: ONLINE APPLICATION

 3: MEDICAL CONFIRMATION FORMS

-4: BREAST MILK DONOR TESTING
+4: BREASTMILK DONOR TESTING

 We will arrange for a blood screening test by a national laboratory (at no charge to you).
-You will also be asked to provide a cheek swab to create a DNA identity profile that will be used for matching the DNA in your breast milk to that profile.
-This is to ensure we only receive milk from donors who have been screened, and it is an important step for ensuring the safety of the milk that will be used to feed critically-ill, premature infants.
+You will also be asked to provide a cheek swab to create a DNA identity profile that will be used for matching the DNA in your breastmilk to that profile.
+This is to ensure we only receive milk from donors who have been screened; an important step for ensuring the safety of the milk that will be used to feed critically ill infants.
 If you are a returning donor, the donor requalification test kit will include vials for a new blood test and may include a thermometer (if you are returning with a new baby).

-Prolacta will provide you with breast milk storage bags and instructions on how to collect, label, and store breast milk for donation.
-Once you are qualified, you will receive detailed instructions for packing and shipping your breast milk to Prolacta.
+Prolacta will provide you with breastmilk storage bags and instructions on how to collect, label, and store breastmilk for donation.
+Once you are qualified, you will receive detailed instructions for packing and shipping your breastmilk to Prolacta.

-6: MILK IS RECEIVED AT PROLACTA
+7: MILK IS RECEIVED AT PROLACTA

 See how your milk is received at Prolacta and prepared for use in making potentially lifesaving human milk–based nutritional products for critically ill infants.